Text, logo

 National Institute of Child Health and Human Development.
 (2007).
 What content-area teachers should know about adolescent literacy. http://lincs.ed.gov/publications/pdf/adolescent_literacy07.pdf

-National Institute of Neurology and Disorders and Stroke.
+National Institute of Neurological Disorders and Stroke.
 (2016, May 16).
-NIH-funded study reveals how differences in male and female brains emerge. https://www.ninds.nih.gov/News-Events/News-and-Press-Releases/Press-Releases/NIH-funded-study-reveals-how-differences-male-and
+NIH-funded study reveals how differences in male and female brains emerge.
+Retrieved June 14, 2025, from https://www.ninds.nih.gov/News-Events/News-and-Press-Releases/Press-Releases/NIH-funded-study-reveals-how-differences-male-and

-National Institute of Neurological Disorders and Stroke (2020).
+National Institute of Neurological Disorders and Stroke.
+(2025).
 Brain basics: Know your brain. https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Know-Your-Brain

 Neugebauer, S. R. (2017).
 Assessing situated reading motivations across content areas: A dynamic literacy motivation instrument.
 Assessment for Effective Intervention, 42(3), 131–149. https://doi.org/10.1177/1534508416666067